Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are somewhat weak.
-Clue 1 focuses on 'long-form literary work' (novel), which isn't directly related to the answer.
-Clue 2 mentions 'artistic expression' (website), which is a broad and vague connection.
-While they create some ambiguity by being related to choices, they could be more subtly tied to the concept of 'country'.
+The misinformed clues are effective.
+Clue 1, while related to the concept, is vague enough to apply to the choices, creating productive doubt.
+Clue 2 also works effectively, as 'company' is one of the choices.

 ✅ Strengths:
 - Attempt to create ambiguity